Myrddin-Wyllt/DarkIce/README.md

 + Refactored userContent.css for improved website compatibility in Gecko-based browsers
 + xfwm theme now integrated and included
 + xfwm title text shadow frame added and title text recolored for further contrast improvements
++ xfwm titlebar top is now resizable across the entire width (NB: Font size cannot be greater than 12)
++ Added proper gecko-based browser theming (NB: If you want a specific website fixed, mention it here or on github)

 Known Issues:
 =============